 Shrubby St. John’s-wort (Hypericum prolificum) is an erect woody shrub (1-4’ tall) found growing in bogs, seepages, and dry rocky areas.
 The bark of older plants becomes ridged and peels off easily to reveal a pale inner bark.
 Its lance-shaped leaves are 1-3” long; the largest leaves being only ¼ to ½” wide.
 H. prolificum has a large number of long bushy stamens that partially obscure the petals (hence the epithet “prolificum”, meaning many).
 The terminal cymes usually contain only 3-7 flowers.

-The following 2 Hypericum species prefer drier conditions and are commonly found along Sky Valley Road.
+The following Hypericum species prefer drier conditions and are commonly found along Sky Valley Road and other trails in DuPont State Recreational Forest.

 Orange Grass (Hypericum gentianoides)